St. Augustine, Florida: Buses

 Bus service is operated by the Sunshine Bus Company, based in St. Augustine Beach.
 Buses operate mainly between shopping centers across town, but a few go to Hastings and Jacksonville, where one can connect to JTA for additional service across Jacksonville.

+There are also tour bus companies: Old Town Trolley Tours of St. Augustine, Red Train Tours, and the Saint Augustine Rider (STAR) Circulator.